ItalyPaleAle/hereditas/docs-source/content/guides/login-notifications.md

 https://maker.ifttt.com/trigger/hereditas_auth/with/key/123abc456def
 ````

+Note down your webhook URL, as we'll need it soon.

 You can then configure your IFTTT applet to perform any action as a consequence of this.
 For example, you could send yourself an email, a message on Telegram, or a notification on Slack (or turn the lights red in your home, etc!).

 If you send yourself a message, you can use `{{value1}}` as a pre-made mesasge, or you can write whatever body you prefer.
 As example: